 During 2008-2009, the cotton textile industry had suffered unfavourable climatic conditions that hampered cultivation; yet, it managed to generate 290 lakh bales of cotton, and still retained the 2nd position in world cotton production.

-, when cotton fabrics of India were in great demand even in the countries of Europe and West Asia.
+In the early 18th century, the export of cotton textiles to the European countries revolutionised the Textile Industry and Agriculture in India.
+Cotton textiles can be traced back to the times of Indus Valley Civilization, when cotton fabrics of India were in great demand even in the countries of Europe and West Asia.
 It used to be a cottage or village industry during those times.

-The modern textile industry in India first began at Fort Gloster near Kolkata

-in the year 1854 when a cotton textile mill was set up there exclusively out of Indian funds.
+The modern textile industry in India first began at Fort Gloster near Kolkata in early 19th century.
+But it in reality made a head start in Mumbai in the year 1854 when a cotton textile mill was set up there exclusively out of Indian funds.

 Lately, the readymade cotton garments industry has been developing in tremendous momentum to cater to foreign markets.
 They are thus bringing home prized foreign exchange.
 One of the problems faced by cotton textile industry in India was the old-fashioned technology of old mills and their industrial sickness.
 Slowly, but steadily old technology is being taken over by the new one.
-The cotton textile industry has implementing numerous techniques and measures to supply eco-friendly products, which are of superior quality, to the world market.
+The cotton textile industry has implemented numerous techniques and measures to supply eco-friendly products, which are of superior quality, to the world market.
 In India, use of non-hazardous colours and dyes has come into use for manufacturing textiles.